sezer-muhammed/PascalVoc-Label-Drawer/README.md

 # Future Work

-- Adding support for other annotation formats such as COCO and VOC
+- Adding support for other annotation formats such as COCO and YOLO
 - Implementing more advanced image processing techniques to improve the visualization of labels
 - Incorporating more options for label styling (e.g. label background, border, etc.)
 - Incorporating support for video data